 - Muscle pain

 In the most severe of instances, seizure and psychotic reactions may be present.

-We know how overwhelming addiction can be, and how many questions you might have about the process, start to finish.
+We know how overwhelming addiction can be and how many questions you might have about the process from start to finish.
 Because of this, we employ only the most compassionate and expert individuals to handle our calls.
-Contact us at Vertava Health Mississippi so we can offer you more information on our phenomenal treatment program, any financial concerns or any other questions you might have about the rehabilitation process.
+Contact the Vertava Health Mississippi team at 844.951.1931 so we can offer you more information on our phenomenal treatment program, any financial concerns, or any other questions you might have about the rehabilitation process.